-Let’s talk about a budget mechanical keyboard that you can get for an affordable price on Amazon.
+Let’s talk about a budget mechanical keyboard that is quite impressive.
 This is the DIERYA x KEMOVE 60% DK61.

 This keyboard has a 60% design, it has no arrow keys, function row keys, or number pad.
 I am typing on it with my Glorious keyboard wrist rest.
 For the past few days, I’ve been using this keyboard without the wrist rest to keep this review objective and without outside factors affecting it.

 It has PBT plastic with doubles hot injected keycaps.
 Thank goodness for no shine or grime after long term use.

 It also comes with 5 pre-programmed RGB lighting modes, but there is software that allows you to personalize you color settings.